harshit158/obsidian-notes/docs/MOOCs/Book - Designing ML Systems (Chip Huyen)/C4 - Training Data.md

 	- Data for ==Self driving cars== - mostly trained in CA, which has sunny weather, lacks diverse climates

 - Non-probability Sampling can be quick way to get started but not reliable

+### Simple Random Sampling
+- Equal probability is given to all samples
+- **Drawback:**
+	- Rare categories of data is not selected
+	  Models trained on this data think that this data doesn't exist

+### Stratified Sampling
+- Population is divided into groups belonging to different classes and then it is sampled
+  Eg: 1% each from class A and class B instead of 1% from entire population
+- Each group is called ==stratum==
+- **Drawback**:
+	- Not always possible to divide population into groups
+	  Eg: When a sample can belong to different groups (multilable tasks)